Guadalupe Dunes, Santa Maria

 You can park literally on the beach and explore small sand dunes.
 Kids love leaping from the dunes, rolling around, and standing at the top of a dune chanting: I'm the King of the Castle and you're the dirty rascal!
 It's also fun to "sit" on the picnic tables that are buried by all the sand.
 The beach is a little more sheltered than the beach at the Oso Flaco Lake dunes.
-If you're brave and want to swim in the cold water, check the water quality before you go.

 The drive to the beach through the dunes is gorgeous- it looks like you are in the snow!
 Notice the working sand mine that you pass as you enter the road to the beach.
 Behind this mine, buried by sand is the fully-intact set for the Ten Commandments, filmed here in 1923- it is considered a state of California archaeological treasure!

 If you're brave about cold water and want to swim, check the water quality before you go.

 Between March 1 and October 1, dune access is limited and large portions are fenced off to allow the snowy plover bird to nest.

 The Dunes Visitor Center, located in an early 20th century craftsman bungalow in a cute area of old Guadalupe, is small and contains exhibits about local animals and history.
 The best part are some columns and remnants from The Ten commandments set.

 Also in Guadalupe, Oso Flaco Lake is a peaceful place to walk on a wooden boardwalk over a lake to dunes covered in wildflowers.
 In Santa Maria, check out Waller Park, a wonderful wooded park with a pond full of ducks, playgrounds, a dog park, and a get-away-from-it-all feel.

 Pretty waves at the Guadalupe dunes.